socek/quackquack/README.md

 main = RotarranApplication()
 ```

 First we need to create Application class.
-Application.Config.settings_module is python url for where the settings
+Application.MetaConfig.settings_module is python url for where the settings
 will be stored (morfdict support configuration in many files, for example "default.py" + "local.py").
 After that we
 should add some plugins.
 In this example we add plugins for:
 - routing - which comes with routing as .yml file